MILESAGO - Stage Shows 1964-75

 Unlike the creators of Hair, Rice and Lloyd Webber were able to follow up the huge success of Superstar with more hit musicals, and they have since become household names.
 However it is not widely known that their next project after Superstar was a flop.
 Through 1974-75 the pair worked simultaneously on two new musicals, one called Jeeves, based on the PG Wodehouse characters; Rice eventually backed out, feeling that he could not do justice to the famous Wodehouse characters, and he was replaced by noted playwright Alan Ayckbourn.
 Despite this, it proved to be one of Lloyd Webber's rare failures, running only five weeks.
 He reunited with Rice and together they completed the second project, Evita, in late 1975.

 Essentially a retread of the Superstar concept, Evita was based on the life story of the controversial popular figure Maria Eva "Evita" Duarte Peron, the wife of General Juan Domingo Peron, the military dictator of Argentina from the 1940s to the 1970s.
 Some found the musical's canonisation of Eva Peron distasteful, especially given her husband's brutal reputation and his unashamedly fascist political affiliations.
 But her story is undoubtedly compelling -- equally loved and despised, she rose from provincial obscurity to become a famous actress and finally First Lady, only to be struck down by cancer at the age of 33.
-Like the figure of Judas, Evita was obviously attractive to Rice, who originated the project, since she perfectly embodied the paradoxical nature of fame and power.
+Like the figure of Judas, Evita was obviously attractive to Rice, who originated the project, since she perfectly embodied the paradoxical aspects of fame and power.

-Evita was even more successful than Superstar, and Julie Covington's recording of the song Don't Cry For Me, Argentina was an international hit.
-The pair are now acknowledged as the most successful musical team in theatre history, but their partnership dissolved acrimoniously soon after Evita premiered.
-Temperamentally they were very different -- Lloyd Webber's upper-class background made him distant, aloof and by the time of Evita he was becoming known as a workaholic.
-The outgoing Rice, from an average middle-class background, was an avuncular, well-liked figure who could "produce lyrics on a napkin over lunch".
+Evita was even more successful than Superstar, and Julie Covington's recording of the song "Don't Cry For Me, Argentina" was an international hit.
+The pair are now acknowledged as the most successful creative team in theatre history, although their partnership dissolved acrimoniously soon after Evita premiered.
+Temperamentally they were very different -- Lloyd Webber's upper-class background made him distant and aloof and by the time of Evita he was becoming known as a workaholic who sweated over his music and obsessed over his productions.
+The outgoing Rice, from an average middle-class background, was an avuncular and well-liked figure who could "produce lyrics on a napkin over lunch".

 Lloyd Webber's next project, Cats, was a musical adaptation of the poems from the children's book Old Possum's Book of Practical Cats by the world-renowned British poet T.S.
 Eliot.
 It was the first of several hugely successful collaborations between Lloyd-Webber and producer Cameron Mackintosh, but it also marked the end of the Rice-Lloyd Webber partnership.
 Towards the end of project, Lloyd Webber approached Rice to provide words for the last-minute composition Memory (which proved to be the showstopper).
 Rice worked through the night on the lyrics, but his contribution was never used and this slight brought his partnership with Lloyd Webber to an abrupt end.

-Lloyd-Webber's next project provided him with another colossal hit.
+Lloyd-Webber's next project proved to be another colossal hit.
 It was inspired by his lifelong interest in trains and railways -- as was the name of his company, The Really Useful Group, which derived from his love of the "Thomas The Tank Engine" stories.
 The new work was basically a variant on the anthropomorphic conceit of Cats.
-Originally conceived in 1973 as an animated television series, Starlight Express was loosely based on the story "The Little Engine That Could" and centres on a battered steam engine named Rusty who is encouraged to race a flashy diesel locomotive.
-This idea evolved into a lavish musical spectacle in which the engines were portrayed by actor-dancers on roller-skates (which proved very demanding for the performers).
-The lavish set featured a 5.5 ton steel suspension bridge and a gigantic set constructed of 6 miles of timber, 2.5 acres of plywood and 60 tons of steel.
-It took 1200 lanterns & 6000 pea lights on the back wall to create the star effect, and the production cost over £2.25 million when originally staged in London in 1984.
-It was the most expensive musical ever produced in the UK up to that point but the investment paid off handsomely and Starlight Express now ranks second only to Cats as the longest-running musical in British theatre history.
+Originally conceived in 1973 as an animated television series, Starlight Express was loosely based on the story "The Little Engine That Could", centreing on a battered steam engine named Rusty who is encouraged to race a flashy diesel locomotive.
+This evolved into a lavish musical spectacle in which the engines were portrayed by actor-dancers on roller-skates (which proved very demanding for the performers).

 In 1986 Rice and Lloyd Webber reunited briefly to collaborate on a one-off project, Cricket, a 25-minute musical comedy commissioned by Prince Edward (who was then working for the Really Useful Group) and which was performed as part of a pageant for the Queen's 60th birthday.
 Lloyd Webber's next musical venture opened in 1989.
 Taking the opposite tack to its predecessor, Aspects Of Love featured a small cast in an intimate setting and while the songs were critically praised, this musical was far less successful than its predecessors.

 In 1990 Lloyd Webber and Brightman divorced and in early 1991 he married his third wife Madeleine Gurdon.
-His next project was a musical adaptation of the classic Billy Wilder film Sunset Boulevard, which premiered in 1993, but several of the productions were beset with problems and closed after a relatively short runs.
+His next project was a musical adaptation of the classic Billy Wilder film Sunset Boulevard, which premiered in 1993, but several of the productions were beset by problems and closed after a relatively short runs.
+In 1997, Lloyd Webber was knighted.
+The same year his next musical, Whistle Down the Wind premiered out, but it soon closed due to extensive production problems.
+However this was offset by the long awaited movie adaptation of Evita starring Madonna and Antonio Banderas, which was a box-office success.

-Webber has become somewhat notorious for his supposedly domineering personality and especially for the obsessive, Kubrick-esque control he exerts over performances of his works (even in schools) through his company, The Really Useful Group.
-In fact it is impossible to stage any Webber musical without every aspect being thoroughly vetted by RUG.
-Through the '80s and 90s Webber continued his unstoppable progress to ever greater heights.
-Cats and Phantom have become international successes of an unprecedented scale, with Cats now holding the record as the longest-running musical in theatre history.
-The Really Useful Group is one of the most profitable companies in Britain.
-In recent years Lloyd Webber -- now a life peer -- purchased Canaletto's The Old Horse Guard for over £10 million and bought both the Palace and New London theatres.
+Through the '80s and '90s Webber continued his unstoppable progress to ever greater heights.
+Cats and Phantom became international successes on an unprecedented scale, with Cats now holding the record as the longest-running musical in theatre history, making The Really Useful Group one of the most profitable companies in Britain.
+In recent years Lloyd Webber purchased Canaletto's The Old Horse Guard for over £10 million and bought both the Palace and New London theatres.

-Questions have been raised in past about the originality of Lloyd Webber's work and although the matter gained little publicity, it is understood that RUG and Lloyd Webber were obliged to come to a financial settlement with the estate of the composer Giaccomo Puccini after Lloyd Webber was accused of plagiarising Puccini's work for Phantom.
-Despite these minor setbacks, Lloyd Webber is one of Britain's richest citizens and arguably the most successful and famous composer of his generation.
+Despite these setbacks, Lloyd Webber -- now a life peer with a seat in the House of Lords -- is one of Britain's richest citizens and arguably the most successful and famous composer of his generation.
 In 2001 Lloyd Webber premiered his musical collaboration with comedian Ben Elton, The Beautiful Game, which follows the exploits of a group of aspiring young Belfast soccer players.
-His most recent project is as producer for the musical with the Bollywood flavour - Bombay Dreams (2002) - with music by A.R.
-Rahman, Book by Meera Sayel and lyrics by his Song and Dance collaborator Don Black.
+His most recent project is as producer for the musical with the Bollywood flavour -- Bombay Dreams (2002) -- with music by A.R.
+Rahman, book by Meera Sayel and lyrics by his Song and Dance collaborator Don Black.

 In 1992 he wrote lyrics for an English adaptation of a French musical, set in the contemporary recording industry, which was retitled Tycoon.
 In 1995 he collaborated with Australian musician and composer John Farrar (ex The Strangers) on the musical Heathcliff, Sir Cliff Richard's long-cherished musical adaptation of Wuthering Heights.
 In 1997 he returned to biblical themes with a musical based on the life of King David, co-written with composer Alan Mencken.

-Much of Rice's recent and most successful work has been for Disney, including several of their hit animated musicals.
-In 1992 he wrote additional lyrics for Aladdin; in 1994 he contributed additional lyrics to the stage adaptation of Beauty & The Beast, and later that year scored a huge hit when he wrote the lyrics for Elton John's music in the hugely successful animated feature The Lion King.
-Their song Can You Feel The Love went on to win an Academy Award and the flim later became a hit stage musical.
+Much of Rice's recent and most successful work has been for Disney, including several of their hit animated film musicals.
+In 1992 he wrote additional lyrics for Aladdin and in 1994 he contributed additional lyrics to the stage adaptation of Beauty & The Beast, and later that year scored a huge hit when he wrote the lyrics for Elton John's music in the hugely successful animated feature The Lion King.
+Their song "Can You Feel The Love" went on to win an Academy Award and the flim later became a hit stage musical.
 The two subsequently collaborated on an animated adaptation of Aida (1998).
 In 2000 they collaborated on a third animated film, Dreamworks' The Road To El Dorado.
-A lifelong fan and a noted cricket writer, Rice is a also a member of the MCC and was club President in 2002-2003.
+A lifelong fan and a noted cricket writer, Rice is also a member of the MCC and was club President in 2002-2003.

-This was especially true for Superstar, which included Jon English as Judas, John Paul Young as Annas and Marcia Hines as Mary Magdelene; the chorus included both Russell Hitchcock and Graham Russell, the central members of Air Supply; it also provided the venue for the triumphant comeback of former Easybeats lead singer Stevie Wright, who played Simon Zealotes.
 Also featured was noted stage and TV actor Robin Ramsay, who had achieved considerable fame in the late Sixties in the ABC's drama serial Bellbird, playing the role of the nasty stock-and-station agent Charlie Cousins.
 When Ramsay's character was written out, Cousin's fatal plunge from the top of a grain silo became one of the most-watched and best-remembered moments in Australian TV history.

 In the demanding central role of Judas, the producers cast a British-born singer, Jon English, former lead singer with Sydney's Sebastian Hardie Blues Band.
 Opposite him was Trevor White, another British-born singer, who had come to Australia in the mid-1960s as the vocalist with the UK band Sounds Unlimited.
 The role of Mary Magdelene was originally played by actress Michelle Fawdon, who was well established on the Melbourne theatre scene and had featured in numerous TV roles including many Crawford Productions police shows such as Homicide.

 Director Jim Sharman had a distinguished showbiz pedigree.
 His father, Jimmy Sharman Jr, was a famous showman whose tent shows toured the country for decades.
 Jim Sharman rose to prominence with a series of innovative productions for the Old Tote Theatre Company in the late 1960s, which led to him being selected as the director and designer of Hair in 1969.
+When the Hair production moved to Melbourne in 1971 it was completely redesigned by another rising young star of Sydney theatre, Brian Thompson, a former architecture student who had collaborated with Sharman on numerous Old Tote productions.
+His stunning design for the Sydney production of Superstar won him wide acclaim.

-The dodecahedron fully closed.
+The Dodecahedron fully closed.

 The dodecahedron, with three of the five panels raised, during the scene in which Jesus (Trevor White) preaches to his followers

-trial scene, just after Pilate (Robin Ramsay) has washed his hands, symbolically absolving himself of blame for Jesus' death.
+climax of the trial scene, just after Pilate (Robin Ramsay) has washed his hands, symbolically absolving himself of blame for Jesus' death.

-The choice of a dodecahedron was no doubt inspired in part by Brian’s architectural studies, and the shape was eminently suitable to the subject matter, being rich in religious and mystical symbolism.
-The dodecahedron is composed of twelve pentagonal faces and is one of the five “Platonic solids”.
-The Platonic solids, also called the regular solids or regular polyhedra, are convex polyhedra with equivalent faces composed of congruent, convex regular polygons with equal sides and equal angles.
-There are exactly five such solids: the cube, the dodecahedron, the icosahedron, the octahedron, and tetrahedron, as was proved by Euclid in the last proposition of "The Elements".
-The Platonic solids are sometimes also called "cosmic figures".
+The choice of a dodecahedron was no doubt inspired by Brian’s architectural studies, and the shape was brilliantly suited to the subject matter, being rich in religious and mystical symbolism.
+The dodecahedron is symmetrical solid composed of twelve pentagonal faces and is one of the five Platonic solids.
+These solids, also called the regular solids or regular polyhedra, are convex polyhedra with equivalent faces composed of congruent, convex regular polygons with equal sides and equal angles.
+There are five Platonic solids -- the cube, the dodecahedron, the icosahedron, the octahedron, and tetrahedron, as proved by Euclid in the last proposition of The Elements.
+The Platonic solids are also sometimes called "cosmic figures".

-Judas, appropriately, was dressed for most of the show in a black sleeveless robe with white trim, but for the final scene in which he rises from Hell, he wears a black body stocking emblazoned with red arrows running up each arm and the centre of the costume, so that with both arms raised it creates a 'pitchfork' effect.
+Judas, appropriately, was dressed for most of the show in a black sleeveless robe with white trim, but for the final scene in which he rises from Hell, English donned a black body stocking emblazoned with red arrows running up each arm and the centre of the costume, so that with both arms raised it creates a 'pitchfork' effect.
 His costume created a striking contrast to the costumes worn by the chorus during the finale -- white hooded robes, embellished with a broad red strip around the lower half.

 The Priests wore long robes, and large conical white head-dresses which accentuated their height.
 In the original production, Herod wore a black-and-gold Roman style tunic, with his chorines similarly dressed in gold satin mini-skirt tunics which satirically recalled the short battle tunics of Roman soldiers.
 When Reg Livermore took over he wore a gold satin three-piece suit.

 The most spectacular costume was of course the spectacular 'winged' robe worn by Pilate in the climactic trial scene.
-In royal blue, with white and black screen-printed designs, it featured a large two-winged train, printed with black rays ending in white hands; the two segments were raised up on poles by attendants during the scene.
+In royal blue, with white and black screen-printed designs, it featured a large two-winged train, printed with black rays ending in white hands; the wing segments were raised up on poles by attendants during the scene.
 The robe also had large 'bat-wing' sleeves, with dark blue (or black) rays.
 As the photo below shows, with arms outstretched and train extended, the robe was very striking indeed.

-Also most memorable were the sinister costumes for the Roman guards; they were dressed head-to-toe in black leather, with leather hoplite-style helmets surmounting white skull masks that concealed their faces.
+Also memorable were the sinister costumes for the Roman guards; they were dressed head-to-toe in black leather, with leather hoplite-style helmets surmounting white skull masks that concealed their faces.
 They carried long 'spears' of metallic silver.

-The sound system for Superstar was a major breakthrough in Australian theatrical sound.
-It's easy to forget that high-fidelity, high-powered concert sound systems were still a very new innovation in 1972 and certainly nothing like it had been heard in Australian theatres before.
-It was LOUD, rock-concert loud, which was a totally new phenomenon in Australian theatre and it certainly must have shocked many patrons.
-Designed and built by John Morrison, the Superstar sound system was years ahead of its time and we know of several sound engineers who were so excited by what they heard on seeing Superstar that it led them directly into their future careers.
-John's credit as sound designer on Superstar was in fact the first time that this area of endeavour had been publicly recognised in a major theatrical production.
+It was LOUD -- rock-concert loud -- which was revolutionary in itself for Australian theatre, and it certainly must have shocked some patrons.
+The sound system was designed and built by audio legend John Morrison, and it was years ahead of its time.
+We know of several sound engineers who were so excited by what they saw and heard Superstar that it led them directly into their future careers.
+John's credit as sound designer is believed to be the first time that this area of endeavour was publicly recognised in a major Australian theatrical production.

-All images generously provided by Mark Ellison
+All images curtesy of Mark Ellison

 Jesus (Trevor White) confronts Judas (Jon English, back to camera)

-The crowd hails Jesus during the song Hosanna
+The crowd hails Jesus during the song "Hosanna"

-Herod (Reg Livermore) and chorus girls.
+Herod (Reg Livermore) and his 'Herodettes'.

-Pilate (Robin Ramsay) symbolically washes away his guilt during the trial of Jesus.
-The white headdresses of the priests can be seen
+Pilate (Robin Ramsay) symbolically washes away his guilt during the trial.

-just to the right of the guards holding the water vessel.
-This photo gives an excellent view of Rex Cramphorne's superb costume.
+This photo gives an excellent view of Rex Cramphorne's superb costume for Pilate.

 Judas (Jon English)

-Judas (in the "pitchfork" leotard) and chorus in the finale
+Judas (in the "pitchfork" leotard) and chorus in the finale.

 Mary Magdelene (Marcia Hines)